huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

     It can be extracted from the _server.crt_ file in the Nginx directory, usually after the second paragraph is the certificate chain.
 * `private_key` - (Required, String, ForceNew) The private encrypted key of the Certificate, PEM format.
-* `target` - (Optional, List) The service to which the certificate needs to be pushed.The push_certificate structure is documented below.
+* `target` - (Optional, List) The service to which the certificate needs to be pushed.

 The `target` block supports:
 * `service` - (Required, String) Service to which the certificate is pushed.
   The options include `CDN`,`WAF` and `Enhance_ELB`.
 * `project` - (Optional, String) The project where the service you want to push a certificate to.
-  The same certificate can be pushed repeatedly to the same WAF or ELB service in the same `target_project`, but the CDN service can only be pushed once.
+  The same certificate can be pushed repeatedly to the same WAF or ELB service in the same `project`, but the CDN service can only be pushed once.

 ## Attributes Reference